-Information extraction is a form of shallow text processing which locates a specified set of relevant items in natural language documents.
-Such systems can be useful, but require domain-specific knowledge and rules, and are time-consuming and difficult to build by hand, making infomation extraction a good testbed for the application of machine learning techniques to natural language processing.
-This paper presents a system, RAPIER, that takes pairs of documents and filled templates and induces pattern-match rules that directly extract fillers for the slots in the template.
-The learning algorithm incorporates techniques from several inductive logic programming systems and learns unbounded patterns that include constraints on the words and part-of-speech tags surrounding the filler.
-Encouraging results are presented on learning to extract information from computer job postings from the newsgroup misc. jobs. offered.
+Information extraction is a form of shallow text processing that locates a specified set of relevant items in a natural-language document.
+Systems for this task require significant domain-specific knowledge and are time-consuming and difficult to build by hand, making them a good application for machine learning.
+This paper presents a system, RAPIER, that takes pairs of sample documents and filled templates and induces pattern-match rules that directly extract fillers for the slots in the template.
+RAPIER employs a bottom-up learning algorithm which incorporates techniques from several inductive logic programming systems and acquires unbounded patterns that include constraints on the words, part-of-speech tags, and semantic classes present in the filler and the surrounding text.
+We present encouraging experimental results on two domains.

 Copyright: July 18-22, 1999, Orlando, Florida.
 Published by The AAAI Press, Menlo Park, California.